Morbid Obesity ICD 10 – Complete 2025 Coding & Billing Guide

 Special Cases & Comorbidities

-• For pregnancy-related coding.
+• Maternal Morbid Obesity (O99.214): For pregnancy-related documentation.

-Immunodeficiency Due to Obesity (D84.81)
+• Immunodeficiency Due to Obesity (D84.81): For patients with immune complications.

 About Us

-Our goal is to streamline your healthcare revenue cycle management, give you the financial freedom your practice deserves, and take control with a partner specializing in provider RCM optimization and services excellence.
+Our goal is to streamline your healthcare revenue cycle management, give you the financial freedom your practice deserves, and take control with a partner specializing in provider RCM optimization and services excellence.Β

 Our Services